italomandara/CXPatcher/README.md

 You can restore by going to the `file -> restore menu`

 <img width="399" alt="restore" src="https://user-images.githubusercontent.com/12135454/234406600-f7a903fe-c34f-4d11-8154-476028870053.png">

-## Patching other versions of CrossOver

-From V0.2.12 I'm dropping support for CrossOver 21, it lacks the base work for the hacked ntdll and CodeWeavers.

 ## Upgrade from an old patch